Hips Don't Lie: Background and release

 After attaining international success with her fifth studio effort, Laundry Service, in 2001, Shakira opted to create a two-part follow-up record.
 Having co-written nearly sixty songs, she put herself "on the mission of selecting [her] favorite ones" to record for Oral Fixation, Vol. 2 and its predecessor, the Spanish-language Fijación Oral, Vol. 1.
 While recording the project, Shakira worked with previous collaborators, and newer partners including Jerry Duplessis and Wyclef Jean.

 After the moderate success of "Don't Bother" and of the album, her label Epic Records asked Wyclef Jean, in early 2006, to remake his song "Dance Like This" with Shakira, attempting to revive sales of the album.
-After that, "Hips Don't Lie" was released as the second single from the album (the first from the reissue) on 28 March 2006.
-The song debuted on the Los Angeles-based radio station KIIS-FM (on the Ryan Seacrest Morning Show) on 14 February 2006.
+The remake "Hips Don't Lie" premiered on KIIS-FM's Ryan Seacrest Morning Show on 14 February 2006.
+On 28 March 2006, the song was released as part of Oral Fixation, Vol. 2's reissue.
 A Spanish version of the same name was also released.
 Shakira also sang another version (produced by RedOne) titled "Hips Don't Lie - Bamboo" at the closing ceremony of the 2006 FIFA World Cup in Berlin, Germany.
 Two versions of the "Hips Don't Lie - Bamboo" remix were officially released, one in English and one in Spanish.

 Shakira incorporated the rhythm of Surinamese Kawina music into Hips Don't Lie.